immunomind/assessment_R_dev_fall2020/specification_jaccard_index.md

 - The **Scientific background** section provides a high-level scientific overview and motivation for coding Jaccard index.
 - The **Technical specification** section provides a detailed API and testing approach to the function to be coded. **We expect the solution which is based on this document**.

-Enjoy and let us know if you have any questions! hr+r@immunomind.io.
+- **Asking questions** is a part of this task.
+Enjoy and let us know if you have one!
+We'll be happy to help you. hr+r@immunomind.io.

 ## 🧬 Scientific specification